perl6/Atom-as-a-Perl6-IDE/README.md

 a file on Github itself.

 ## How do I use this?
+You can install the plugin using `apm install editorconfig` in terminal or through the menus.

+Place this [template .editorconfig file](/config/.editorconfig) in the root of your project or home folder.

-You can install the plugin using `apm install editorconfig` in terminal or through the menus EditorConfig can work recursively, so you can have the EditorConfig file, which is named `.editorconfig` in the base of your project, or you could have one in your home folder.
+EditorConfig can work recursively, so you can have the EditorConfig file, which is named `.editorconfig` in the base of your project, or you could have one in your home folder.
 The site describes most of the options and provides a very good example.